HackYourFuture-CPH/qa-masterclass/README.md

 * git clone https://github.com/HackYourFuture-CPH/qa-masterclass.git to clone git repo

 # install Playwright using npm
 * npm init playwright@latest
    * Run the install command and select the following to get started:
    * Choose between TypeScript or JavaScript (default is TypeScript)
    * Name of your Tests folder (default is tests or e2e if you already have a tests folder in your project)
    * Add a GitHub Actions workflow to easily run tests on CI
    * Install Playwright browsers (default is true)

 # After the playwrite installation
   * run npm init (to install the dependencies)
-  * add the Scripts to Package.json to run the test ("scripts":{
+  * add the Scripts to Package.json to run the test
+  * `"scripts":
+    {
     "test": "npx playwright test --hedded",
     "test:chrome": "npx playwright test --project=chromium",
-    "playwright:report": "npx playwright show-report" })
+    "playwright:report": "npx playwright show-report"
+    }`

 # commands ro run tests
   * npm run test - to run the test in different browsers
   * npm run playwright:report - to show the report

 # Examples
-  For more code examples and use cases, check out the Playwright Examples Repository.[https://github.com/microsoft/playwright-examples]
+* For more code examples and use cases, check out the Playwright Examples Repository.[https://github.com/microsoft/playwright-examples]

 # Documentation
-You can find detailed documentation and guides on using Playwright in the Playwright Documentation.[https://playwright.dev/docs/intro]
+* You can find detailed documentation and guides on using Playwright in the Playwright Documentation.[https://playwright.dev/docs/intro]